Shopping for Succulents, Desert Botanical Garden Plant Sale

 For larger cacti, you can use pieces of carpet or rubber straps.
 But when in doubt about whether you can plant it yourself, hire an expert.

-*As a golf course horticulturist, I used to transplant Teddy Bear Cholla (Opuntia bigelovii) from areas that were to be built upon.
+*Years ago, as a golf course horticulturist, I used to transplant Teddy Bear Cholla (Opuntia bigelovii) from areas that were to be built upon.
 I would use rubber straps to carry the cholla and regular kitchen tongs to pick up the pieces that dropped off.
 I would then plant them elsewhere.

 Often, not all plants will meet the high standards of the nursery.
 Sometimes, this can be mostly cosmetic damage, but occasionally you will see a succulent that has not been watered correctly or placed in too much or too little sun.